EveryYouth

 - Geographic reach: Contributing to UK-wide coverage

-- Community embeddedness: Operating as local organizations with deep community roots
+- Community embeddedness: Operating as local organisations with deep community roots

-The organization supported 2,309 young people through its three programs in 2024, with 8,686 young people achieving their goals since inception.
+The organisation supported 2,309 young people through its programmes in 2024, with 8,686 young people achieving their goals since inception.

 Key Takeaways for Grant Writers